avishekdutta14/iMAGine/Utilities/ReadME.md

 @requires: python3, Pandas, matplotlib, biopython

 binviz.py is used for vizualizing contamination vs completeness plots.
+This plots bins having contamination lower than 20 %.
 The coverage informations is calculated from the headers of the contigs here.
 To get accurate coverage values, I would suggest to generate coverage from the alingned files under binning folder.
 One can also use the mag_abund.py tool to get a better overview of the number of reads mapped to particular bins.
 This script will require matplotlib python library.

 _Inputs_